-The extract of the register will show any mortgages issued in respect of a ship.
+The extract of the Swedish Register of Ships will show any mortgages issued in respect of a ship.

-How does one determine whether there are any security agreements, liens, charges or other encumbrances granted by a vessel owner or affiliated party who might be a borrower, guarantor or other credit party in connection with a vessel finance transaction?
+3 How does one determine whether there are any security agreements, liens, charges or other encumbrances granted by a vessel owner or affiliated party who might be a borrower, guarantor or other credit party in connection with a vessel finance transaction?

-See question 2 in respect of mortgage security over a ship.
+An extract of the Swedish Register of Ships will show any mortgages issued in respect of a ship.
 It may also be relevant to conduct searches of the registers of aircraft, real estate and intellectual property rights.